arjunthumbayil/College_Admission_Success_Regression_Model/README.md

    1. **Importing Libraries**

    2. **Data Pre-Processing**
-        - 2.1 Reading Data from the csv file:
+        - 2.1 Reading Data from the csv file.
-        ```python
-admission = pd.read_csv("Admissions.csv")
-                ```

         - 2.2 Dummification of categorical Variables

    3. **Data Modeling**
         - 3.1 Statistical Learning
             - Building a statistical Regression Model to find statistically significant factors.
             - 3.1.1 Interpret the p-values (Set 5% as level of significance)
                  - Analyzing important Factors with significance lower than 0.05.
         - 3.2 Machine Learning
             - Making a Machine Learning model that will finally yield the prediction.